 Finally, a main way trade agreements can affect social policy is through labour clauses.
 Restricted policy space in this domain may in theory be beneficial for health inequalities, if provisions lead to better labour standards.
-However, recent evidence suggests that labour clauses do not play a determinant role in improving labour standards, and that they may actually damage employment relations to the detriment of health and health inequalities (McNamara and Labonté, 2016).
+However, recent evidence suggests that labour clauses do not play a determinant role in improving labour standards (Giumelli, F., and van Roozendaal, 2017), and that they may actually damage employment relations to the detriment of health and health inequalities (McNamara and Labonté, 2016).
 Importantly, trade agreements also affect the living conditions and socioeconomic determinants of health that social policy aims to address (for an overview see e.g. Blouin, 2009; Muntaner et al., 2010; McNamara, 2017).
 For example, trade agreements have been associated with greater income inequality, poverty and economic insecurity (Labonté et al., this issue).
 Although trade agreements therefore increase the need for additional investment in social protection policies to deal with increasing levels of poverty and insecurity, in reality we rather see the opposite.
 Largely this is because trade agreements are often part of a broader package of neoliberal policies, including austerity measures to reduce public expenditure.
 As such, especially in the context of austerity, trade agreements are likely to go hand in hand with greater inequality in key socioeconomic determinants of health, with widening social inequalities in health as a result.

 Next Steps for Comparative Research on Trade Agreements and Health Inequalities

 All in all, then, it is clear that recent bilateral and regional trade agreements are likely to have a detrimental impact on health inequalities.
 In this light, there is a substantial need for comparative research to establish empirically which social groups are affected most, and in which countries local and national governments are most and least successful in protecting health within the boundaries of restricted policy space.
 There are myriad ways in which this could be approached in both qualitative and quantitative research, but here we offer a few examples of strategies that seem particularly promising.
 In country comparisons of relationships between employment, job insecurity and health, the focus could be on a limited number of labour market sectors that are particularly sensitive to changes in labour market regulation.
 The impact of changes in the public/private balance in the provision of healthcare could be examined by within- and between-country comparisons of regions to establish to what extent greater reliance on private healthcare is associated with stronger inequalities in health.
-The impact of changes in regulation and taxation of health damaging goods con health inequalities could be studied through a wider range of quasi-natural experiments, for example by comparing trends in countries with similar starting positions through difference-in-difference models (for an example see e.g. Vandoros et al., 2013).
+The impact of changes in regulation and taxation of health damaging goods on health inequalities could be studied through a wider range of quasi-natural experiments, for example by comparing trends in countries with similar starting positions through difference-in-difference models (for an example see e.g. Vandoros et al., 2013).
 Finally, research focusing on the impact of austerity on health inequalities should consider the interplay between austerity measures and trade agreements in reducing policy space to protect those who are most vulnerable.

 Conclusion